decmurphy/SpX/README.md

 ## Now included - make your own flight profile! ##
 ## See bottom of this file ##

-# If you want to use this, be sound about it and throw me an email at murphd37@tcd.ie .
-I'll definitely say yes, I just wanna know what it's being used for :) #

 ### To run from command line: In "src" directory, type "make 1" for Stage 1 launch/re-entry/landing, or "make 2" for Stage 2 launch/orbit ###

 return.c is optimised for any boost stage trajectories.
 Best to run this with the Coriolis effect turned off (command line option "-c 0")